Keep Up With Us

 Join a canvas painting party at Ready Paint Fire on Main Street.
 The Breckenridge studio also offers pottery, mosaics and glass-fusing workshops.

 Round up a crew and dive into the sand volleyball court at Carter Park.
-The free public space sits next to a pavilion perfect for picnicking.
+The free public space sits next to a pavilion that is perfect for picnicking and taking in the views.

 The gorgeous and delicate shift from summer to fall opens up opportunities for incredible hiking right from town.
 Trek among red, orange and yellow aspen, babbling brooks and waning wildflowers.